IconoclastLabs/smart-ios/README.md

   `$ motion create --template=git@github.com:IconoclastLabs/smart-ios.git <myappname>`

-Subsequent uses of the aforementioned create with git template will do a pull of latest from this repo.
+Subsequent uses of the aforementioned `create` with this git url template will do a `git pull origin master` of this repo.